Passing Titles & Ownership of Assets

 The “domiciliary administration,” sometimes also known as the principal or primary administration occurs in the state that the deceased individual (decedent) is domiciled (permanent residence).
 When assets of a decedent are left in another state, the probate in the other state is referred to as the ancillary administration.

-If any assets are located in Florida, including real estate, and tangible and intangible personal property, an ancillary administration may be proper in Florida.
+If any assets are located in state of Florida, including real estate, and tangible and intangible personal property, an ancillary administration may be proper in Florida.
 See Florida Statute §731.106(1)-(2), and Saunders v.
 Saunders, 796 So.2d 1253 (Fla.
 1st DCA).
 The ancillary administration is necessary in Florida, as only Florida courts have authority to direct the disposition of the assets located in Florida.
 Another state court’s decision with regards to probate will not have any biding effect on a Florida ancillary administration; even such that a will that was undisputed in the domiciliary administration may be challenged in the Florida ancillary administration.
 See In re Estate of Barteau, 736 So.2d 57 (Fla.
 2d DCA 1999).

 If an ancillary administration is necessary, an attorney like the ones you will find at Giles & Robinson, P.A. licensed to practice law in Florida is required by the courts to represent the personal representative.
 Florida Probate Rule 5.030(a).
 An exception to the attorney requirement is if the personal representative remains the sole interested person.